 The old town of Al Ula is both historical and biblical.

-When you think of old towns as a tourist attraction, you’d think of them as fully-renovated places restored for commercial purposes.
+When you think of old towns as tourist attractions, you’d think of them as fully-renovated places restored for commercial purposes.

 In fact, the houses are decaying and collapsing.